 Bentonite clay is well known for its ability to detoxify the body.
 This is due to its polycationic nature.
 Which simply means it acts like a magnet for positively charged particles.

-This property is why it is really effective at removing heavy metals and chemicals from the body.
+This makes Bentonite clay a super magnet to absorb positively charged toxins … so it’s highly effective at removing heavy metals and chemicals from the body.

 Support For Dogs With Kidney Disease